neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

     Small numbers are sorted on top.

   ``icon``
-    This setting define the icon to use in the Neos UI for the node type
+    This setting defines the icon that the Neos UI will use to display the node type.

-    Currently it's only possible to use a predefined selection of icons, which are available in Font Awesome http://fortawesome.github.io/Font-Awesome/3.2.1/icons/.
+    Currently it is only possible to use a predefined selection of icons, which are available in Font Awesome http://fortawesome.github.io/Font-Awesome/3.2.1/icons/.

   ``help``